The more I study the life of Jesus,

-We are talking about a heaven that is at hand, right now.
+We’re talking about a heaven that is at hand, right now

 The human mind, ecclesiastical traditions, man-made dogmas and doctrines will stoutly disagree with this idea that heaven actually is at hand and that we can heal like Jesus when we bear witness to it as he did.
 They have argued for centuries that heaven is way off in the future and that we cannot experience it until after we die.
 I can see why they say those things.
 We will never see it with the five physical senses.
 Paul makes it clear that

 Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.
 But God hath revealed them unto us by his Spirit.”
 (I Cor 1:9, 10 KJV)